Aiden McGeady: Spartak Moscow

-In August 2010, McGeady joined Russian side Spartak Moscow signing a four-and-half-year contract.
-The fee of £9.5 million made McGeady the most expensive export from Scottish football.
+In August 2010, McGeady joined Russian side Spartak Moscow, signing a four-and-a-half-year contract.
+The fee of £9.5 million made McGeady the most expensive player from Scottish football.
 He made his league debut in September, a 2–1 win against Saturn.
 He scored his first goal for Spartak in a 2–2 draw at home to Amkar later the same month.
 In the last game of the season, McGeady was sent off for a late challenge on Marcin Kowalczyk in the derby against Dynamo Moscow.
-He was included in the Russian Football Union's list of 33 top players, published in December 2010, placing McGeady as second best right winger.
+He was included in the Russian Football Union's list of 33 top players, published in December 2010, which named McGeady the second-best right winger.

 The 2011–12 season started with McGeady scoring a late goal against FC Basel, putting Spartak through to the last 16 of the UEFA Europa League.
 In his first full season he made 31 appearances, scoring three times, but expressed a desire to leave the club once his contract ran out.

-After starting the 2012–13 season by scoring in a 2–1 win over Volga, McGeady received his first red of that season, getting sent off in a 5–0 defeat to FC Zenit Saint Petersburg on 11 August 2012.
+After starting the 2012–13 season by scoring in a 2–1 win over Volga, McGeady received his first red card of that season, getting sent off in a 5–0 defeat to FC Zenit Saint Petersburg on 11 August 2012.
 Spartak were knocked out of the UEFA Champions League by McGeady's former club, Celtic.
 In May 2013, McGeady received a red card for the second time in the season after he struck an opponent, and then made an offensive gesture as he left the pitch.
 He was accused of vandalising a dressing room door at Saransk Stadium and was warned that he could face police action.
-Originally suspended for six matches, the Russian Football Union reduced his suspension to two matches.
-After serving the two match ban, he made his return in the last game of the season, where he provided an assist in a 2–0 win against Alania Vladikavkaz.
-At the end of the season, McGeady made 23 appearances and scored five times.
+He was originally suspended for six matches; the Russian Football Union reduced his suspension to two matches.
+After serving the two-match ban, he made his return in the last game of the season, where he provided an assist in a 2–0 win against Alania Vladikavkaz.
+At season's end, McGeady had made 23 appearances and scored five times.

-McGeady scored his first goal of 2013–14, also providing an assist, as Spartak won 2–0 against Ural Sverdlovsk Oblast.
+McGeady scored his first goal of 2013–14 and provided an assist as Spartak won 2–0 against Ural Sverdlovsk Oblast.
 In September, he had a hat-trick of assists in a 3–2 win over Krasnodar, but he was disciplined, sent to train with the club's youth team, and was later placed on the transfer list after ignoring team orders.
-Despite being disciplined, manager Valeri Karpin said that McGeady could make it back to the first team.
+Despite the incident, manager Valeri Karpin said that McGeady could make it back to the first team.